brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor and _ [fireball](spell_dir/fireball#_fireball_,_ [flame blade](spell_dir/flameBlade#_flame-blade_, or _ [flame strike](spell_dir/flameStrike#_flame-strike)_
+Craft Magic Arms and Armor and _ [fireball](spells/fireball#_fireball)_,_ [flame blade](spell_dir/flameBlade#_flame-blade)_, or _ [flame strike](spells/flameStrike#_flame-strike)_

 Flaming Burst

 **Price** +2 bonus; **Aura** strong evocation; **CL** 12th; **Weight** —

 A _flaming burst_ weapon functions as a _flaming_ weapon that also explodes with flame upon striking a successful critical hit.
 The fire does not harm the wielder.
-In addition to the extra fire damage from the _flaming_ ability (see above, a _flaming burst_ weapon deals an extra 1d10 points of fire damage on a successful critical hit.
+In addition to the extra fire damage from the _flaming_ ability (see above), a _flaming burst_ weapon deals an extra 1d10 points of fire damage on a successful critical hit.
 If the weapon's critical multiplier is ×3, add an extra 2d10 points of fire damage instead, and if the multiplier is ×4, add an extra 3d10 points of fire damage.

 Even if the _flaming_ ability is not active, the weapon still deals its extra fire damage on a successful critical hit.